On 03 September 2017 I delivered a short version of this essay as a talk to the Philosophy Forum in Melbourne, Australia.

 Processes had to be developed for producing both types of copper wire to meet all the criteria in the quantities needed.
 This was quickly accomplished.

 In 1828 Samuel Morse invented morse code – different combinations of “dots and dashes” representing the letters of the alphabet.
 He also invented a device for manually sending electrical pulses of morse code and a device for making the dots and dashes audible at the receiving end of the line.
 These were basically an on/off switch for sending, and an electromagnet that attracted a small piece of iron and produced a clicking sound, for receiving.
 Each burst of current caused a click of sound at the receiving end.
 A short interval of time between clicks represented a dot and a longer interval represented a dash.
-He also invented a device for recording the morse code messages.
+He also invented a device for recording the morse code dots and dashes on paper.

 This use of a code to represent letters of the alphabet and a sound or a mark on paper to represent the code was the technical breakthrough that made electrical telecommunication practicable.